-Probiotics do not appear to cause any problems for most children.
-Which isn’t surprising when you consider that several probiotic strains are naturally found in healthy mothers’ breast milk and passed on to their children.
+Kid’s probiotics do not appear to cause problems for most children, which isn’t surprising when you consider that several probiotic strains are naturally found in healthy mothers’ breast milk and passed on to their children.
 The “donated” flora then goes on to the child’s GI tract to play an important and complex role in developing a healthy digestive and immunologic function in your child.

-Overall, probiotics are not only safe for healthy children and for most children suffering from routine childhood illness, but they are beneficial.
+Overall, probiotics are safe for healthy children and most children suffering from a routine childhood illness, but they are beneficial.
 They’ve been shown to combat digestive upset and reduce the risk of diarrhea associated with antibiotics as well as the length of time your child has acute diarrhea.

 Probiotics may be effective, too, in the prevention of diarrheal infections acquired in a community setting.
 They are even useful in preventing and treating atopic dermatitis.

-But this does not mean that probiotics should be given to every child – probiotics could pose a risk to some children.
+But this does not mean that probiotics should be given to every child.
+Can children take probiotics safely?
+Probiotics could pose a risk to some children.
 They include children with very weakened immune systems, as well as preterm babies.
 If you’re considering probiotics for children who fit these descriptions, please consult your pediatrician beforehand.

 What Dose of Probiotics for Children?